What to Discuss With Your Kids Before They Study Abroad

 Meeting locals

 Students who study abroad often stick within their American group of friends and don’t venture out to meet any locals.
 Without getting to know local people, travelers are really missing out.
-Students who are less adventuresome can chat with local shopkeepers or café servers to get to know the area.
+Students who are less adventurous can chat with local shopkeepers or café servers to get to know the area.
 They can also meet students from around the world who are studying abroad as well.
-Coffee shops and school libraries are a great place to meet new people in a sheltered environment.
+Coffee shops and school libraries are a great place to meet new people in a comfortable environment.

 Like what you’re reading?